Obada2020/Obada2020/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 🚀 I’m work for Warsha-Tec company
+- 🚀 I’m work for MAPLIT - Maple Green Information Technology Professional IT Company specialized in Mobile application, AI, CRM, web application and Cloud in UAE

 - 👦 I love using Software as a solution for every Problem **.**